 The table below demonstrates how expense ratios may translate into dollar amounts and helps you to compare the cost of investing in each Unit Class of the Fund with that of investing in mutual funds or other investment products.
-Although your actual costs may be higher or lower, the table shows how much you would pay on an initial investment of \$10,000 if estimated annual fund operating expenses of the respective Unit Class of the Fund remain the same as stated in the preceding table, you earn a 5% annual return on your investment in the Fund, and you hold your investment in the Fund for the periods noted.
-Each column reflects the average amount of Participant Account Fee borne by Participants invested in a particular Class of the 2045 Retirement Date Fund.
+Although your actual costs may be higher or lower, the table shows how much you would pay on an initial investment of \$10,000 if estimated annual fund operating expenses of the respective Unit Class of the Fund remain the same as stated in the preceding table, you earn a 5% annual return on your investment in the Fund and you hold your investment in the Fund for the periods noted.